PrestaShop/docs/themes/getting-started/theme-organization.rst

 [NOTE]
-All these files need to exists, even if they're empty. maybe you've built some sort of ground breaking theme and it doesnt exactly work like the starter theme does.
-Like you don t have any product page, then you don't want the product.tpl file.
-You just have to create an empty one. be nice and add a comment to were the code related to products can be found ;)
+All these files need to exist, even if they're empty.
+It could be that you've built some sort of groundbreaking theme and it doesn't exactly work like the Starter Theme does.
+For instance, you don't have need a product page, then you don't want the product.tpl file.
+In that case, you just have to create an empty product.tpl file.
+Be nice to the next develop and add a comment indicating where the code related to products can be found ;)

-jQuery is already loaded with core.js but no other lib since not opinionated
+jQuery is already loaded with the core.js file, but no other libraries, since the idea is that the Starter Theme should not opinionated.

-[note] block sur addons
+// TODO add info about Addons block